DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/12-23 UI Menus and Whatnot.md

 By default, journal entries will have a rune on the background of the page(?).

-On the other hand, incomplete experiment logs will not have t
+On the other hand, incomplete experiment logs will not have their runes visible on the page at first.
+Once the player completes the associated objective, the rune will appear on the background of the page to visually mark that the objective has been completed.